 During fiscal year 2001, the Company entered into separate long-term supply agreements with two raw optical fiber suppliers.
+Both supply agreements were made in the ordinary course of business.

 The agreement with the first optical fiber supplier was amended in December 2002 to significantly reduce the amount of the Company's total fiber purchase commitment.
-The agreement, as amended, expires on December 31, 2005.
-The aggregate purchases required under the terms of this amended agreement (subject to certain future market price adjustments) are included in the table below.
-Additionally, this amended supply agreement requires that one-half of the Company's aggregate multimode fiber purchases and one-half of the Company's aggregate single-mode fiber purchases through December 31, 2005 be purchased from this first supplier at market prices.
+Additionally, this amended supply agreement required that one-half of our aggregate multimode fiber purchases and one-half of our aggregate single-mode fiber purchases through December 31, 2005 be purchased from that supplier at market prices.
+The agreement, as amended, was expected to expire on December 31, 2005; however, certain terms of the agreement allowed for earlier termination in the event that certain conditions were met.
+This agreement terminated during fiscal year 2004 in accordance with those terms.

 An agreement with the second optical fiber supplier was also amended in December 2002 to significantly reduce the amount of the Company's fiber purchase commitment.
 This supply agreement, as amended, sets forth certain quantities to be purchased for calendar years 2004 and 2005.
-However, the supply agreement allows us to carry over the purchase commitment of any year to future years without penalty in the event the target quantities in any year are not met; provided that the aggregate amount of the purchase commitment under the supply agreement must be satisfied by December 31, 2005.
-The aggregate purchases under this supply agreement (subject to certain future market price adjustments) are included in the table below assuming the purchase target quantities are met each year as set forth in the agreement.
+However, the supply agreement allows the Company to carry over the purchase commitment of any year to future years without penalty in the event the target quantities in any year are not met; provided that the aggregate amount of the purchase commitment under the supply agreement must be satisfied by December 31, 2005.
+This agreement was further amended in August 2004 to indicate that any excess purchases in any year shall reduce the Company's purchase quantity obligations in future years.
+The aggregate purchases under this supply agreement (subject to certain future market price adjustments) are included in the following table assuming the purchase target quantities are met each year as set forth in the agreement.

-The aggregate purchases required related to the two supply agreements, as amended, for each of the fiscal years subsequent to October 31, 2003 are approximated as follows (subject to certain future market price adjustments and assuming the annual target purchase quantities related to the second supply agreement are met):
+The aggregate purchases required related to the remaining supply agreement, as amended, for each of the fiscal years subsequent to October 31, 2004 are approximated as follows (subject to certain future market price adjustments and assuming the annual target purchase quantities are met):

 Fiscal year ending October 31, Amount

-2004 \$ 4,675,000

-2005 4,689,000
+2005 \$2,173,000

-2006 792,000
+2006 373,000

-Total \$10,156,000
+Total \$2,546,000

-The aggregate purchases related to these agreements, as amended, totaled approximately \$5.8 million, \$6.7 million and \$9.5 million for the years ended October 31, 2003, 2002 and 2001, respectively.
+The aggregate purchases related to the remaining agreement, as amended, totaled approximately \$2.4 million for the year ended October 31, 2004.
+The aggregate purchases related to both agreements, as amended, totaled approximately \$5.8 million, and \$6.7 million for the years ended October 31, 2003 and 2002, respectively.